 Inspiration and advice for your building project

-Depending on the roof structure and planning constraints, a loft conversion is one of the most straightforward and effective ways of getting the space you need from your existing house.
+Depending on the roof structure and planning constraints, a loft conversion is one of the most straightforward ways of getting extra space.
 Almost all houses can benefit from this extension with a bit of basic planning.

-This feature explains everything you need to know about planning your project and, by way of an example, the step-by-step guide link at the bottom of the page shows how the roof space in a 1950s bungalow was converted to provide two bedrooms and a shower room — all at a cost of £21,600 (which, according to a recent valuation, has added £35,000 in value).
+This feature explains everything you need to know about planning your project and, by way of an example, the step-by-step guide link at the bottom of the page shows how the roof space in a 1950s bungalow was converted to provide two bedrooms and a shower room.
 Most of the work was carried out by the homeowner, and the author, with expert help for some of the trickier tasks.

 Conversion Assessment: The features that will decide the suitability of the roof space for conversion are the available head height, the pitch and the type of structure, as well as any obstacles such as water tanks or chimney stacks.
 An inspection of the roof space will reveal its structure and physical dimensions.

 Head Height: Take a measurement from the bottom of the ridge timber to the top of the ceiling joist; the useable part of the roof should be greater than 2.2m.

 Pitch Angle: The higher the pitch angle, the higher the central head height is likely to be, and if dormers are used or the roof is redesigned, then the floor area can be increased.